Katherine Gorge cruises are the most popular way to get a look at Nitmiluk (the Aboriginal name for Katherine Gorge).

 A steady stream of tour boats leaves from the jetty near the Nitmiluk Visitor Centre where you can buy tickets if you didn't book in advance.

-The 2 hour Katherine Gorge cruise departs at 9am, 11am, 1pm and 3pm and will take you to the second gorge.
-It includes a 800m easy walk.
+• The standard 2 hour Katherine Gorge cruise takes you to the second gorge and includes a 800m easy walk.
+Bring sensible shoes!

-A 4 hour Katherine Gorge cruise (9am, 11am, 1pm) will take you to the third gorge, and includes 1200m of walking.
-So bring sensible shoes for these cruises!
+• A 4 hour Katherine Gorge cruise takes you to the third gorge, and includes 1200m of walking and the opportunity for a swim.
+So bring sensible shoes and your bathers/a towel.

 (For information on bus transfers from town see the page Getting to Nitmiluk National Park.)